-It’s a good idea to keep notes about your baby’s behavior before you see the doctor.
-Here’s some information the doctor will want to know:
+It’s a good idea to note your baby’s behavior before you see the doctor.
+Here are some things your doctor will want to know:

-- Feeding time: note the brand and type of formula you're using, how much your baby eats at each feeding and the time each feeding starts and stops.
+- Feeding time.
+Note the type of formula you're using, how much your baby eats at each feeding, and the time each feeding starts and stops.

-- Behaviors: write down what you notice about your baby during or after feeding such as fussiness, gas, spit-up, prolonged crying, skin rashes, diarrhea or constipation.
+- Behaviors.
+Write down what you notice during or after each feeding regarding fussiness, gas, spit-up, prolonged crying, skin rashes, diarrhea, or constipation.

-- Sleep patterns: note your baby's sleep habits, hours of uninterrupted sleep, number of times he wakes up per night, length and frequency of naps and whether he's fussy before falling asleep.
+- Sleep patterns.
+Note hours of uninterrupted sleep, number of times your baby wakes up per night, length and frequency of naps, and whether they’re fussy before falling asleep.

-- Daily assessment: at the end of each day, rate your baby's day on a scale of 1 (very good) to 5 (very bad).
-If it was bad or very bad, look over your notes and highlight the behaviors that especially concern you.
-We've provided a behavior log sheet to help you get started.
+- Daily assessment.
+At the end of each day, rate your baby's day on a scale of one (very good) to five (very bad), and highlight behaviors that especially concern you.

-Once you’ve recorded your baby’s issues, highlight the key points you’d like to discuss with the doctor.
-(Rank them in order of importance in case you run out of time.)
-You might want to point out the number of challenging days your baby had in one week.
-The doctor probably will want to hear about your baby’s most severe, recurring behavior, including how often it occurs and how it affects your baby.
+Once you’ve recorded any issues, highlight the key points you’d like to discuss.
+Try to rank the most important ones to make sure you get answers in case you run out of time during the appointment.
+The doctor will want to hear about your baby’s most severe, recurring behavior, including how often it occurs and how it affects your baby.
 Here are some additional questions your pediatrician may ask:

-- When he spits up, does it seem to be very painful?
+- When your baby spits up, does it seem to be painful?

-- Does he cry inconsolably for hours, even when being held or entertained?
+- Does your baby cry inconsolably for hours, even when being held or entertained?